codecleveland/manifesto/README.md

 Goal: Work with local bootcamps to promote their strategy and provide both the student and the bootcamp an entrypoint for tapping into NEO's dev community.

 #### Learning Resources
+Objective: Aggregate the most commonly-suggested learning resources to link out to as a courtesy to folks that are interested in getting a primer on a new topic.

 #### Happy Hour
 Goal: provide a monthly low-pressure event to connect with others that are involved in the local community.